 - Dense Chocolate Loaf from Nigella Lawson

-The third cookbook I bought for a friend, then coveted so much my husband bought it for me as well.
+The third cookbook I bought for a friend, then I coveted it so much my husband bought it for me as well.
 Victuals: An Appalachian Journey, with Recipes, by Ronni Lundy.
 The book is part history of the region, part memoir, part cookbook — always a compelling combination for me.
 In some ways, it is a more researched, better photographed version of The Cracker Kitchen by Janis Owens (not a better book, just a different one).
 With chapters devoted to Salt, Corn, and Beans, among other things, the book runs through the culinary past and present of Appalachian cooking.
 Gently opinionated, Ronni Lundy incorporates Scots-Irish, German, Cherokee, and other heritages with mountain preparations of chicken, ramps, potatoes, various greens, and she gives homage to the chefs who are exploring and keeping Appalachian cooking vital (not revitalizing, because it has not tapered off or died — it is real and living and evolving).

 The photographs in all three books were stunning, Appetites‘ being more artful and in your face, with photos of Bourdain and his family and friends sprinkled throughout, Genius Recipes’ being well-styled and clean photos of the dishes and preparations, and Victuals’ being sweeping mountainscapes, children, animals, and, of course, food that is simply and gorgeously plated.
 Victuals is a my heart on a plate.